-In adult and community learning there is a general lack of good quality equipment and reliable and/or ubiquitous hi-speed wifi.
-Added to this are the challenges of transporting equipment to venues, blocks on sites when using school venues, not being provided with passwords by the venue.
-Not surprisingly, the practitioners faced their own barriers in terms of obtaining training in how to use technologies and insufficient time to prepare materials or backups - to the detriment of the learner experience.
-The high proportion of part-time tutors working in the sector creates significant challenges for delivering effective CPD.
+In adult and community learning there is a general lack of good quality equipment and reliable and/ or ubiquitous high speed Wi-Fi.
+Added to this are the challenges of transporting equipment to venues, blocks on websites when using school venues, not being provided with passwords by the venue.
+Not surprisingly, the practitioners face their own barriers in terms of obtaining training in how to use technologies and insufficient time to prepare materials or backups - to the detriment of the learner experience.
+The high proportion of part-time tutors working in the sector creates significant challenges for delivering effective continuing professional development.